joestubbs/coe379l-fa25/docs/projects/project03.rst

    One option would be to use the dataset from Project 2; alternatively, you could find a separate dataset of interest to you.
    Compare the performance these methods compare to those we studied in Unit 2.
-2. Perform sentiment analysis, text summarization or other classical NPL tasks on commonly available datasets such as social media postings, product reviews, articles or papers, etc.
+2. Perform sentiment analysis, text summarization or other classical NLP tasks on commonly available datasets such as social media postings, product reviews, articles or papers, etc.
    What model(s)/techniques you will use?
 You might consider using LLMs/transformers as part of this project.
 How will you evaluate how well your model performs?